claudiob/red-fab-deploy/README.rst

 3. To create the ubuntu user run the following command::

-       $ fab dev provider_as_ec2:"deploy/id_pub"
+       $ fab dev provider_as_ec2

-   and press ENTER to every question, but write *www-data* to "Enter the group name you want to add the user to:"
+   and press ENTER to every question.
+This will generate a DSA key pair with names 'ubuntu.id_dsa' and 'ubuntu.id_dsa.pub'.
+Add these to your project and don't lose it.
+This is the private SSH key you will use in the following steps.

 4. **If this is the first time** deploying on the server run the following::